thiagocapuano/waves-documentation/en/waves-blockchain/waves-transactions.md

-# Waves transactions

-**Waves transaction **is an action on behalf of a Waves account.
+A **transaction** is an action on behalf of a Waves account.

-There are several transaction types in the Waves blockchain.
+There are several [transaction types](/waves-blockchain/waves-transactions/transactions-types.md) in the Waves blockchain.